 - THREE PEARS

 I decided to shoot another dark and moody image, but this time used natural light only.
 My camera settings helped me achieve a more dark and moody look.
 The two boards were dark gray and dark brown.
 I didn’t use any props, because the pears looked so artistic on their own.
 I took pictures of the materials I used and a behind the scenes image of how I shot the final image.

 READ MORE ABOUT: NATURAL LIGHT FOOD PHOTOGRAPHY TIPS

-I hope this post demonstrates that there is a process behind food photography.
+I hope this post demonstrated that there is a process behind food photography.
 It’s never a quick “point and shoot” experience.
-And, while there is a technical side to photography, don’t get hung up on the gear.
-Just use the camera you have and natural light from a window.
-Take an ordinary object and experiment with how you can turn it into something beautiful.
+And, while there is a technical side to photography, don’t get hung up on the gear right now.
+Use the camera you have and just start practicing.

 This post contains affiliate links which means if you click or make a purchase through my site, I might make a small commission at no extra cost to you.
 I only promote products that I actually use and support.